 Whenever we say that we have built a model, the first question that comes is, "What is the accuracy of our model?".
 Accuracy is a general term that can be formulated as "Out of all the predictions our model made, how many of them were accurate".
 As regression problems use supervised data, we know Yactual, and predictions will be considered accurate when Ypredicted is exactly equal to Y_actual.
 But, in regression problems, we have a continuous target variable.
 So, if we start evaluating our model on accuracy parameters, we will end up overfitting our model.

 To avoid that, we use other evaluation metrics where we consider our model good even if the predictions are very close to the actual value but not exactly equal to the predictions.
 Hence we can not measure accuracy here.
 However, to compare the performance of the regression models, there are some defined metrics based on which we can decide which model is performing better.
-So let's list down some most common metrics.
+So let's understand these most common metrics for regression problems.

 from sklearn.metrics import mean_absolute_error print("MAE = ",mean_absolute_error(y_true, y_pred))

 In different research works, it can be observed that when the target variable feature has a single dimension, some research normalizes that feature, and some don't.
 For example, suppose our target variable can take values in [0–100].
 One method kept the feature as it is, and the second method normalized this feature and brought it in the range of [0,1], where 0 represents 0 and 100 represents 1.
 But in such a scenario, for the same model, the value of MAE would vary.
 The error in the first method, where we kept the feature as it is, would be higher than the error in the second method.

 To take care of these situations, we can define our error in percentage variation from the actual values.
 In the equation below, Yi is the actual value, Ŷi is the predicted value, and N is the total number of samples.